dantuthilljones/alt-auth/README.md

 alt-auth uses a signed cookie as an authentication token.
 A new authentication cookie is set when an incoming POST request has a `X-IS-LOGIN` header set to `true` and the `password` parameter matches the password.
 The password and auth token duration are configurable.
-Without the `X-IS-LOGIN` header set to `true`, alt-auth will respond appropriately according to the validity of the auth token.
+Without the `X-IS-LOGIN` header set to `true`, alt-auth expects to recieve subrequests from nginx and will will respond appropriately according to the validity of the auth token.

 This project also includes a static web page which can be used as the log in form.